Conference on Disarmament: Work of the Conference

 Initially, the Conference and its predecessors were successful in meeting their mandate.
 They were instrumental in drafting numerous arms control agreements: most importantly, the Treaty on the Non-Proliferation of Nuclear Weapons (1968), the Biological Weapons Convention (1972), the Chemical Weapons Convention (1993) and the Comprehensive Nuclear-Test-Ban Treaty (1996).

 However, the work of the body was stalled for over a decade, as members were unable to agree on a work program after the passage of the Comprehensive Nuclear-Test-Ban Treaty.
 Difficulties included strained relations between key players, disagreement among members on the prioritization of issues, and attempts of some countries to link progress in one area to parallel progress in other areas.

 Then, in 2009 a breakthrough was made by the body when it established several working groups to tackle various topics under the Conference's authority.
 These group focused on: negotiating a treaty banning the production of fissile material for nuclear weapons (FMCT), creating practical steps to reduce nuclear weapons, Prevention of an Arms Race in Outer Space (PAROS) and addressing negative security assurances.

-Due to the general dysfunction of the Conference and its limited membership, negotiations for the 2017 Treaty on the Prohibition of Nuclear Weapons took place at the United Nations, and not at the Conference.
+Negotiations for the 2017 Treaty on the Prohibition of Nuclear Weapons took place at the United Nations, and not at the Conference.
+This was due to the general dysfunction of the Conference and its limited membership, but also to the profound divisions among Member States on how to reach the goal of nuclear disarmament.

+Most recently, at the beginning of the 2025 under Italian presidency, the Conference on Disarmament adopted Decision 2443 by consensus.
+The Decision re-established five subsidiary bodies (SBs), re-appointed their respective coordinators and agreed on a calendar of meetings for these SBs.